johnwcowan/r7rs-work/Guardians.md

 `(unregister-guardian `*guardian*`)`

-Unregisters the accessible objects currently registered with the guardian, with one caveat.
+Unregisters all the accessible objects currently registered with the guardian, with one caveat.
 Objects registered by other threads than the current thread are not necessarily removed from the guardian.
 To ensure that all objects are unregistered in a multithreaded application, a single thread